KatherineMichel/katherinemichel.github.io/doc/blog/conferences/pycon-us-2026-recap.md

 Chatting with Paul about Andrew Ng
 -->

-* Chatted with Seth about the outstanding Security Track
+* Chatted with Python Security Developer-in-Residence Seth Larson about the outstanding Security Track
 * Met Greg Smith to get a Claude Code Voucher
 * Got a bear hug from Carol Willing and a request to catch up soon
 * Chatted with Will Vincent about building in public